 Interest income.
 The amount of any tax credit allowed (figured before applying tax liability limits) must be included as interest income on your tax return.

 How to take the credit.
-Complete Form 8912 and attach it to your Form 1040 or 1040-SR. Include the credit in your total for Schedule 3 (Form 1040), line 6.
-Check box c and enter "8912" on the line next to that box.
+Complete Form 8912 and attach it to your Form 1040 or 1040-SR. Include the credit in your total for Schedule 3 (Form 1040), line 6k.

 FOREIGN TAX CREDIT